 Hyundai Ioniq 5 Charging using Public DC charging stations

-The Ioniq 5 can be charged using all the major charging networks except Tesla Superchargers and some select Tesla destination chargers.
+The Hyundai Ioniq 5 can be charged using all the major charging networks including some Tesla Superchargers and some select Tesla destination chargers.

 Refer to this guide for all the key public charging providers including links to app downloads.

 Excessive use of fast charging may accelerate the degradation of the battery due to the heat caused by fast charging.